catseye/SixtyPical/tests/SixtyPical Analysis.md

     | }
     ?
 ConstantConstraintError: foo

+#### routine-vector type compatibility

-You can copy the address of a routine into a vector, if that vector is declared appropriately.
+You can copy the address of a routine into a vector, if that vector type is at least as "wide" as the type of the routine.
+More specifically,

+- the vector must take _exactly_ the same inputs as the routine
+- the vector must make _exactly_ the same outputs as the routine
+- the vector must trash _at least_ what the routine trashes

+If the vector and the routine have the very same signature, that's not an error.

     | vector routine
-    |   inputs x
+    |   inputs x, y
-    |   outputs x
+    |   outputs x, y
     |   trashes z, n
     |     vec
     |
     | routine foo
-    |   inputs x
+    |   inputs x, y
-    |   outputs x
+    |   outputs x, y
     |   trashes z, n
     | {
     |   inc x
+    |   inc y
     | }
     |
     | routine main